damianhakert/damianhakert.github.io/source/posts/2016-09-22-gitlab-8-12-released.html.md

 Right now, Review Apps are labelled experimental, as the environments are not automatically destroyed when no longer necessary.

+We're [working on a blog post](https://gitlab.com/gitlab-com/blog-posts/issues/275) that will have an example.

 ## SSH Authentication for LFS

 If you're used to using SSH for your Git pushes, it was frustrating to